 by Yesenia Moises (Imprint, Jan.
 5, 2021 $18.99, 9781250261779, ages 4–8)

-In this celebration of hair, family, and self-love, Stella must contend with her misbehaving hair, so she visits eight aunties spread across the solar system, finding the perfect hairdo along the way.
+In this celebration of hair, family, and self-love, Stella must contend with her misbehaving hair, so she visits her aunties spread across the solar system, finding the perfect hairdo along the way.

 Watch Me: A Story of Immigration and Inspiration